 6. Sandpoint and Pend Oreille

+Just across the Washington state border is Idaho, and with it, two of our favorite places: Sandpoint and Pend Oreille.
 Sandpoint and Pend Oreille County are some of our favorite places to camp, visit – and just relax!
-If that sounds like a road trip around Spokane you’d enjoy, there’s a lot to do!
+If that sounds like a road trip around Spokane you’d enjoy, there’s a lot to do.

 Once you’ve established your home base, take a cruise around Lake Pend Oreille with Lake Pend Oreille Cruises.
 You can take a history tour, the incredibly popular eagle watching tour, and plenty of other options – find them all here!